My Life in Rugby: David Duckham – England and Lions winger

 That was the case in New Zealand in ’71 when I scored a record six tries against West Coast-Buller.
 Funnily enough, I wasn’t even originally selected to play and only came in after the first-choice winger and his replacement, my very good friend John Spencer, picked up knocks beforehand.

 All six tries were scored wide out and remarkably Bob Hiller converted them all.
-1971 was a great tour and I was desperately disappointed not to travel with the Lions again to South Africa in '74, that's my biggest regret.
+1971 was a great tour and I was desperately disappointed not to travel with the Lions again to in ’74, that’s my biggest regret.
 I suffered a nasty groin injury and my specialist advised me to take a complete break from playing for three months.
 JJ Williams replaced me and ironically went on to match my six-try tally – a feat Jason Robinson came close to repeating only to fall one try short in 2001.

 The Lions disappointment aside, I tend to think of 1973 and ’74 as my vintage years.
 It all started at the end of January with the match against New Zealand at Arms Park, where I’d been on the losing side (again) for England in the Five Nations the week before.